sommmen/lightr/README.md

 }
 ```

+For more information check the sample.

 # Development

-The project should run out of the box.
+The project should build as-is.

 The library is basically a wrapper to an api document.
 It uses the .net open api integration.